 Are you an employee or an independent contractor?
-It's important to know the answer since it'll affect how you pay your taxes.
-The Internal Revenue Service (IRS) offers guidelines to help you determine the difference.
-If you're an independent contractor, you'll have more responsibilities when it comes to your taxes.
+It's important to know the answer because it has a huge impact on your taxes, among other things.
+The Internal Revenue Service (IRS) has detailed guidelines to help you determine the difference.
 Here are some frequently asked questions about taxes for independent contractors.

 - What do I do if I still can't determine whether I'm an employee or an independent contractor after looking at all the evidence?

 Q: How do I know if I'm an employee or an independent contractor?

 - A: Independent contractors are in business for themselves, while employees work for other peoples’ businesses.
 The IRS and many other government agencies use the “right of control” test to make this determination.
 Under this test a worker is an employee if the hiring firm has the right to control the way the worker performs on the job, both as to the final results and the details of how the work is performed.
 A worker is an independent contractor if the hiring firm's control is limited to accepting or rejecting the final results the worker achieves.
 The IRS looks at all relevant factors to make this determination.
 These fall into three main categories: behavioral control, financial control, and the relationship of the parties.
 For you to be an independent contractor, the factors that show lack of control must outweigh those that indicate control.
 No one factor alone is enough to make you an employee or an independent contractor.